jrjennings/Audacity/README.md

 ![Audacity](/Images/Audacity.png?raw=true "Audacity")
 Goal:

-+ Build a variant of the Sawppy Rover using the same basic chassis as the Sawppy rover build by Rodger Cheng<sup>1</sup> in order to compete in the Seattle Robotics Society Robo-Magellan<sup>2</sup>.
++ Build a variant of the Sawppy Rover using the same basic chassis build by Rodger Cheng<sup>1</sup> in order to compete in the Seattle Robotics Society Robo-Magellan<sup>2</sup>.

 Make the following modifications to original design: